ammar868/python-training/day1readme.md

 # first day Python Training

-Welcome to the Python Training course!
-This repository contains all the materials and resources for the first day of the training.
+ This repository contains an introduction to Python training, the first training day.

 #### Software Descriptions